NotMyRealNameHahaha/Flask-YtDl/README.md

   - Try it: On the home page, enter a url.
 Do not submit the form, just click anywhere else on the page.
 Shortly thereafter a message will pop up with either **1.** The name of the video **or** 2.
 A message asking to double check the URL

 # Extra Features
-When you start Flask-Tube, it runs on http://127.0.0.1:5100.
+When you start Flask-YtDl, it runs on http://127.0.0.1:5100.
 Flask apps, by default, run on port 5000 (vs. 5100).
-This feature allows you to keep Flask-Tube out of the way.
+This feature allows you to keep Flask-YtDl out of the way.
 If it gets in your way, or you just want to turn it off, you have two options:
 1. Shut down the server by going visiting http://127.0.0.1:5000/shutdown
 2. Open terminal, change to the Flask-Tube directory and (on Linux) type './shutdown.sh' and hit enter